-The dynamic segment DS is used to calculate the energy consumption of the phase considered, the applicable WLTP city cycle and the applicable WLTP test cycle.
+The dynamic segment DS is used to calculate the energy consumption of t, the applicable WLTP city cycle and the applicable WLTP test cycle.

-3.4...
+3.4.3.3.1.
 Dynamic segment

 The dynamic segment consists of (3) applicable WLTP test cycles (WLTC) in accordance with paragraph 1.4.2.1. of Annex 8.